Caneletto, Venice, The Grand Canal, about 1740

 It doesn’t matter if you can’t measure the exact ‘to the millimeter’ size of an object all that matters in a drawing is the objects relative size to each other so they look spatially correct.

-In traditional Atelier painting, a knitting needle and plumb line is often used for measurement to create a traditional sight-size portrait.
+In traditional Atelier painting, a knitting needle and plumb line are often used for measurement to create a traditional sight-size portrait.

 The plumb line to enable you to judge your verticals as well as to check alignments between objects.
 For example, the alignment between the middle of an eye with the edge of a mouth.